Ring Of Kerry County Kerry, Ireland Travel Guide

 Killarney National Park, Ireland's first National Park and an UNESCO Biosphere Reserve, dedicated to conserving unique ecosystems, including ancient woodlands and native red deer.

-This initiative promotes sustainable tourism along Ireland's west coast, encouraging visitors to respect the environment and local communities.
+This initiative promotes sustainable tourism along Ireland's west coast, encouraging visitors to look after nature and local communities.

 Numerous special areas of conservation (SACs) and special protection areas (SPAs) exist throughout Kerry, protecting habitats and species of European importance.